 Perhaps the most prominent example of Dublin’s Halloween spirit is the Bram Stoker Festival, celebrating the life and legacy of one of Ireland’s most notable writers.
-The festivals offers theatrical performances, live music, movie screenings, a parade, and many other ways to celebrate the Dracula writer.
+Although the Bram Stoker Festival’s crypt remains closed this year, it’s one to add to the diary for 2022.

 Mexico City, Mexico

 As of the 11th of October, Mexico was removed from the ‘Red List‘ and is now categorised as ‘Low risk’ for Covid.
 So, If you’re not opposed to a bit of international travel for Halloween, few places in the world can rival Mexico City during Dia de los Muertes.